A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (2014a) Esther M. Garc\'{i}a-Caballero {Garc\'{i}a-Caballero, Esther M.|textbf}, Samuel G. Moreno {Moreno, Samuel G\'{o}mez|textbf}, and Michael P. Prophet , New Vi\`{e}te {Vi\`{e}te, Fran\c{c}ois}-like infinite products of nested radicals with Fibonacci and Lucas numbers . \emph{The Fibonacci Quarterly} \textbf{52}, 27--31.
-MR3181093. { Cited in \textsc{Moreno and Garc\'{i}a-Caballero 2013b} {Moreno, Samuel G\'{o}mez} {Garc\'{i}a-Caballero, Esther M.}, and \textsc{Garc\'{i}a-Caballero, Moreno, and Prophet 2014c} {Garc\'{i}a-Caballero, Esther M.} {Moreno, Samuel G\'{o}mez} .} {Vi\`{e}te's formula for $\tfrac{2}{\pi}$!generalizations} From the abstract: ``In a 2007 contribution by Osler in this \emph{Quarterly}, the so-named Vi\`{e}te {Vi\`{e}te, Fran\c{c}ois}-like products were introduced as two eye-catching formulas representing either the $n$th Fibonacci number in terms of a product of nested radicals with the $n$th Lucas number inside, or vice-versa.
+{ Cited in \hyperref[Mor2013b]{\textsc{Moreno and Garc\'{i}a-Caballero 2013b}} {Moreno, Samuel G\'{o}mez} {Garc\'{i}a-Caballero, Esther M.}, and \hyperref[Gar2014c]{\textsc{Garc\'{i}a-Caballero, Moreno, and Prophet 2014c}} {Garc\'{i}a-Caballero, Esther M.} {Moreno, Samuel G\'{o}mez} .} {Vi\`{e}te's formula for $\tfrac{2}{\pi}$!generalizations} From the abstract: ``In a 2007 contribution by Osler in this \emph{Quarterly}, the so-named Vi\`{e}te {Vi\`{e}te, Fran\c{c}ois}-like products were introduced as two eye-catching formulas representing either the $n$th Fibonacci number in terms of a product of nested radicals with the $n$th Lucas number inside, or vice-versa.
 As [in] the original and famous Vi\`{e}te's {Vi\`{e}te, Fran\c{c}ois} infinite product, Osler's infinite products have plus signs inside the nested radicals .
 In this paper we explore infinite products of nested square roots with Fibonacci and Lucas numbers with the novelty that inside the radical symbols there are minus signs instead of plus signs."